microsoft/vscode-docs/docs/python/testing.md

 ## Configure tests

 Once you install the Python extension, a test beaker icon will be available on the VS Code activity bar - that's the **Test Explorer**.
 When opening the test explorer, you will see a "Configure Tests" button if you don't have a test framework enabled.
 Once you click this button, you will be prompted to select a test framework and a folder containing the tests.
-If you're using unittest, you will also be asked to select the pattern used to identify your test files.
+If you're using unittest, you will also be asked to select the file glob pattern used to identify your test files.

 ![Configure Python Tests button displayed in the test explorer when tests haven't been configured.](images/testing/test-explorer-no-tests.png)

-You can configure your tests anytime by using the **Python: Configure Tests** command from the Command Palette.
+You can configure your tests anytime by using the **Python: Configure Tests** command from the [Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).
 You can also configure testing manually by setting either `python.testing.unittestEnabled` or `python.testing.pytestEnabled` to true.
 Each framework also has specific configuration settings as described under [Test configuration settings](#test-configuration-settings) for their folders and patterns.

 If both frameworks are enabled, then the Python extension will only run `pytest`.